Petkomat/mlc-ranking/README.md

-# mlc-ranking
+# MLC-ranking
-The results from the mutli-label classificaiton ranking experiments
+The results from the mutli-label classification ranking experiments that include

+- data tables,
+- statistical comparison results.